 Nonetheless, many older adults still don't get enough of this important vitamin.
 This is often because older adults, especially seniors with mobility issues, might not be able to get as much sunlight as they need.
 Fortunately, even if you struggle to get outside or eat foods rich in vitamin D, you can still add vitamin D supplements to your daily routine.

-But what does flossing have to do with your heart?
+But what does dental hygiene have to do with your heart?
 Recent research has shown that there is a direct link between gum and heart disease.
 Gum disease (known as periodontitis) is often caused by a combination of factors, including too much sugar in your diet and a lack of oral hygiene.
 Even if your diet is not ideal, you can still avoid gum disease by brushing your teeth and flossing every day.
 This, in turn, could help reduce the risk of developing CHD, as well.

 Gratitude